claudegel/sinope-130/README.md

   frequently.
 - DVCNOTSYNC: Device is not in sync with Neviweb.
 Check your network, router and/or Wi-Fi gateway.
 - DVCUNVLB: Device unavailable.
 Neviweb is unable to connect with specific device, mostly Wi-Fi devices.
-- MAINTENANCE: Neviweb access temporary blocked for maintenance...Retry later.
+- MAINTENANCE: Neviweb access temporary blocked for maintenance...
+Retry later.
 - SVCERR: Service error.
 Service unavailable.
 Try later.
 - SVCINVREQ: Invalid request sent to Neviweb, service do not exist or malformed request.
 - USRBADLOGIN: your login and/or password provided in configuration for Neviweb is no good.
 - USRSESSEXP: User session expired.
 Reduce your scan_interval below 6 minutes or your session will be terminated.
 - VALINVLD: Invalid value sent to Neviweb.
 - ReadTimeout: Request was sent to the device but no answer came back.
 Network problem.
-- TimeoutError: Timeout error detected...Retry later.
+- TimeoutError: Timeout error detected...
+Retry later.

 ## Customization
 Install  [Custom-Ui](https://github.com/Mariusthvdb/custom-ui) custom_component via HACS and add the following in your